American tenor Jos Milton maintains a vigorous musical schedule, equally balancing his roles of well-rounded performer and respected pedagogue.

 International appearances include performances in Esterházy Palace (Eisenstadt) and Stephansdom (Vienna) as tenor soloist of the Classical Music Festival in Austria.

 His experience as a professional ensemble artist includes a multitude of diverse programs with such prestigious groups as the Carmel Bach Festival Chorale and the Grammy® award-winning ensemble, Conspirare.
-He has recorded six albums with Conspirare on the Harmonia Mundi label, and is on the roster for another recording project with them in early 2019.
+He has recorded seven albums with Conspirare on the Harmonia Mundi and Delos record labels.

 With his laid-back personality and calm demeanor, Jos maintains a supportive studio environment, fostering optimum exploration and vocal growth among his students.
 He is committed to the foundation of healthy vocal technique, patiently guiding singers to find their true sound as they prepare themselves for careers in music.

-As a guest clinician, Jos has presented vocal master classes at the University of Georgia, Kansas State University, Trinity University, Northeastern State University (OK), Harding University, and at the Mississippi Conference of the National Association of Teachers of Singing (NATS).
+As a guest clinician, Jos has presented vocal masterclasses at the University of Georgia, Kansas State University, Trinity University, Northeastern State University (OK), Harding University, and at the Mississippi Conference of the National Association of Teachers of Singing (NATS).
 He has presented his research in conferences held by the College Music Society and the National Opera Association, and his writing has been published in The Choral Scholar journal.
+In 2019, Jos presented pre-concert lectures for performances at the Carmel Bach Festival.

 Dr. Milton is an Associate Professor of Music at the University of Mississippi, where he teaches private voice and various courses in vocal literature.
 When not singing or teaching, Jos enjoys spending time in his Oxford home with his wife and son.